Mount Washington Auto Road is a truly legendary drive in NH

-Starting from NH-16 road, the ascent is 12.55 km (7,8 miles) long.
-Over this distance the elevation gain is 1.427 meters.
-The average gradient is 11.37%.
-The road ends at 1.916m (6,286ft) above the sea level.
-There are guides who will drive your vehicle down for you if you are too scared to do it yourself.
+Starting at the paved NH-16 road, the road to the summit is 12.55 km (7,8 miles) long, ending at 1.916m (6,286ft) above the sea level.
 With the ever-changing weather conditions on New England’s highest peak, no two trips are the same.
 Bluebird skies and stunning vistas may greet you one day.
 The next day you could have the adventure of a lifetime in the 6,288-foot peak’s strong winds, remarkable fog and rapidly moving clouds.
 And remember, if you have a fear of heights, you may not appreciate this driving experience.

 Do you have to pay to drive up Mount Washington?